-The American Dental Association recommends cleaning between your teeth once a day.
+The American Dental Association recommends cleaning between your teeth daily.
 Cleaning between your teeth may help prevent cavities and gum disease.
 Cleaning between your teeth helps remove a sticky film called plaque.
 Plaque contains bacteria that feeds on leftover food or sugar in your mouth.
 When that happens, it releases an acid that can eat away at the outer shell of your teeth and cause cavities.

 Plaque that is not removed by brushing and cleaning between your teeth can eventually harden into a rough substance called tartar (or calculus).
 Tartar collects along your gum line and can lead to gum disease.
 Once tartar forms, only your dentist can remove it.

 What Should I Use to Clean Between My Teeth?

 If there’s something stuck between your teeth that you want to remove immediately, it can be tempting to use whatever you have handy to clean it out.
 According to a study by Ipsos,

 conducted on behalf of Waterpik

 and in consultation with the ADA, most Americans have used 'unusual items' including fingernails (61%), folded paper or cards (40%), cutlery (21%, fork, knife, or spoon), safety pins (14%) and even strands of hair (7%) to remove food stuck between their teeth.

 In addition to being less effective than traditional flossing tools, these items can be harmful: 42 percent of people who used them say they’ve felt pain when using an unconventional item to clean between their teeth.